Spotify has added a number of touch-optimised features to its mobile app, providing a more user-friendly listening experience.

 In particular, the hugely popular music streaming service is keen to publicise its Touch Preview feature, which should mean “less time looking for the perfect music, and more time actually listening to it.”

 Touch Preview allows users to hear a short clip from a song, album or playlist simply by holding down your finger on the screen.
 If Spotify is already playing a track, it will automatically pause and resume as soon as the preview has finished.
-According to TechRadar, the clip taken from the selected track is chosen by an algorithm that calculates the “optimum moment” for the song.
+The clip taken from the selected track is chosen by an algorithm that calculates the “optimum moment” for the song.

 The sheer number of playlists on Spotify, many of which have similar titles, can make browsing the service a little overwhelming, so the preview feature is likely to be welcomed by users.